Hiking on Hokkaido

 Breakfast and lunch included

 After breakfast, travel by vehicle from Utoro to the Shiretoko Goko (Shiretoko Five Lakes).
 Enjoy a short walk along trails and boardwalks that leads past the lakes which, if weather conditions are right, majestically reflect the line of peaks along the spine of the Shiretoko Peninsula.
-Then, continue to Memanbetsu Airport for your early evening departure.
+Then, continue to Memanbetsu Airport (MMB) for your departure.
+Please do not plan your departure from Memanbetsu for earlier than 4:30 PM on this day.
+Your lodging for this evening is not included in the trip price.

 View of the Sea of Okhotsk from Utoro.